 Clients or colleagues can comment on your prototypes using only a web browser, which can be a handy way to collaboratively review your work.

 To show comments in the Prototype Player, click the Comment icon on the upper right.
-The comments you’ll see here only apply to the currently visible Artboard.
+The comments you’ll see here only apply to the currently visible frame.

-To add new comments, click the or press N, drop your comment pin anywhere on the Artboard, and start typing.
+To add new comments, click the or press N, drop your comment pin anywhere on the frame, and start typing.

 When you share a prototype, everyone will see any existing comment threads.

-When you comment on an Overlay, you’ll see the comment pin highlighted when you hover over it to show that you’re commenting on a different Artboard.
+When you comment on an Overlay, you’ll see the comment pin highlighted when you hover over it to show that you’re commenting on a different frame.

 Once you’ve finished viewing or adding comments, click the Comment icon again to continue interacting with the prototype.